-I’m going to show you how to build a beautiful, yet simple, Italian Charcuterie platter for effortless entertaining.
-This Italian Charcuterie board is not only a cinch to throw together, but it makes a gorgeous presentation for serving guests.
+I'm going to show you how to build a beautiful, yet simple, Italian Charcuterie board for effortless entertaining.
+This Italian Charcuterie platter is not only a cinch to throw together, but it makes a gorgeous presentation for serving guests.

 Charcuterie is perfect for a light dinner with friends, family gatherings, and the perfect grazing appetizer for parties.
 Whether it's a holiday celebration or casual dinner, everyone loves a beautifully arranged Charcuterie board.
 Not to mention, it's extremely versatile and easy to prepare.

 Charcuterie (pronounced "shahr-ku-tuh-ree") been around for hundreds of years, but it's definitely a current hot and trendy menu item for restaurants, catering events, and home entertaining.
 The word Charcuterie is derived from the French words for flesh (chair) and cooked (cuit) where the meat is prepared by salting, brining, or smoking.
 Traditionally, Charcuterie included various types of sausages, rillettes (shredded meats mixed with spices and fat), and pâté.
 Modern Charcuterie has evolved to include a variety of different meats, cheeses, fruits, nuts, dips, and vegetables.
 A wooden board is your canvas and honestly, nowadays anything goes!